awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/_index.md

 {{% children  /%}}

 {{% notice tip %}}
-If you wish to deploy this in your AWS Management Account instead of a Member Account then you can use your Management Account ID instead of a Member Account ID in your IAM Policies crated in the next step.
+If you wish to deploy this in your AWS Management Account instead of a Member Account then there is a seporate code version which can do this.
+You do not have to make the IAM Role and Policy made in the Managment account in the next step.
 {{% /notice %}}

 {{< prev_next_button link_next_url="./1_create_static_resources_source/" button_next_text="Start Lab" first_step="true" />}}